EyeSift

 What Short Samples Cannot Tell You

-Detection accuracy on press releases depends heavily on sample length.
+Detection confidence on press releases depends heavily on sample length.
 Press Releases under ~150 words rarely contain enough statistical evidence for reliable determination; the detector will return lower-confidence results with appropriate warnings.
 For texts between 150 and 250 words, treat the confidence as directional — useful for triage, not definitive.
-Samples over 250 words generally produce the most reliable output, but even then, false positives in the 6-15% range are normal depending on sample type.
+Samples over 250 words generally produce the most useful output, but even then, false positives and false negatives remain possible depending on sample type, editing history, and author background.

 The Limits of Detection